SigmaSauer07/alsania-blockchain/README.md

 - **GDPR Compliance**: Implements data privacy measures, including prunable encryption keys for IPFS data, ensuring adherence to data protection regulations.

 ### **3.5 Smart Contracts**
-- Supports the development and deployment of secure and efficient smart contracts (written in [Specify programming language, e.g., Solidity]).
+- Supports the development and deployment of secure and efficient smart contracts (written in Solidity).
 - Provides a robust and scalable environment for building a diverse range of decentralized applications (dApps).

 ### **3.6 Thriving Web3 Ecosystem**